geriabot/behavior_architecture/README.md

 ### Quick Start with Example

-This package includes a complete restaurant service example.
-To run it:
+This package includes complete examples that demonstrate the YAML-configured action executor:

 ```bash
 # Build the workspace